Are plasma crystals alive?

 If they are considered life, it may mean that these organisms are the most common life form in the universe, given the prevalence of plasma and massive interstellar dust clouds.
 There has also been some suggestion that these inorganic life forms somehow spurred development of organic life on Earth.

-For more information about plasma crystals, alternative forms of life and other related topics, please check out the links on the next page.
+For more information about plasma crystals, alternative forms of life and other related topics, please check out the links below.